Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The quality and level of physician oversight represents another key differentiator between FormBlends and Sequence, with each platform taking distinct approaches to medical supervision and patient care.

 FormBlends Physician Model: FormBlends employs board-certified physicians who directly manage patient care from initial consultation through ongoing treatment.
-These physicians conduct comprehensive medical evaluations, review laboratory results when indicated, and make all prescribing decisions.
+These physicians conduct thorough medical evaluations, review laboratory results when indicated, and make all prescribing decisions.
 The direct physician involvement ensures that complex medical decisions receive appropriate clinical expertise, particularly important for patients with diabetes, cardiovascular disease, or multiple medications.

-The physician-led model also facilitates more nuanced clinical decision-making, such as adjusting dosing schedules for patients with gastroparesis, managing drug interactions, or coordinating care with other specialists.
+The physician-led model also helps with more nuanced clinical decision-making, such as adjusting dosing schedules for patients with gastroparesis, managing drug interactions, or coordinating care with other specialists.
 Board-certified physicians typically have completed residency training and maintain continuing medical education requirements, ensuring current knowledge of GLP-1 therapy developments and safety considerations.

-Sequence Clinical Model: Sequence utilizes a collaborative care model combining licensed clinicians (typically nurse practitioners or physician assistants) with physician oversight and WeightWatchers health coaches.
+Sequence Clinical Model: Sequence use a collaborative care model combining licensed clinicians (typically nurse practitioners or physician assistants) with physician oversight and WeightWatchers health coaches.
 This team-based approach provides multiple touchpoints for patient support but may lack the direct physician involvement that complex cases require.

 Nurse practitioners and physician assistants receive extensive training in primary care and can effectively manage straightforward GLP-1 therapy cases.
-However, their scope of practice varies by state, and complex medical decisions may require physician consultation or referral.
+But their scope of practice varies by state, and complex medical decisions may require physician consultation or referral.
 The collaborative model can provide more frequent patient contact and potentially better accessibility, though it may lack the clinical depth of direct physician management.

 Consultation Frequency and Accessibility: FormBlends typically schedules monthly physician consultations with additional access for urgent questions or side effect management.
 The direct physician relationship enables more personalized care and potentially faster resolution of clinical issues.